Minimum loop gain constraint for control system tuning

 gmin at the specified frequency,

-Location at which the minimum open-loop gain is constrained, specified as a string or cell array of strings.
-These strings identify one or more loop-opening locations in the control system to tune.
+Location at which the maximum open-loop gain is constrained, specified as a character vector or cell array of character vectors that identify one or more locations in the control system to tune.
 What loop-opening locations are available depends on what kind of system you are tuning:

 Minimum open-loop gain as a function of frequency.